openzipkin/b3-propagation/README.md

 The TraceId is 64 or 128-bit in length and indicates the overall ID of the trace.
 Every span in a trace shares this ID.

-### Http Header format
-The `X-B3-TraceId` header is required and is encoded as 32 or 16 hex characters.
-For example, a 128-bit TraceId header might look like: `X-B3-TraceId: 463ac35c9f6413ad48485a3953bb6124`

 ## SpanId

 The SpanId is 64-bit in length and indicates the position of the current operation in the trace tree.
 The value should not be interpreted: it may or may not be derived from the value of the TraceId.

-### Http Header format
-The `X-B3-SpanId` header is required and is encoded as 16 hex characters.
-For example, a SpanId header might look like: `X-B3-SpanId: a2fb4a1d1a96d312`

 ## ParentSpanId

 The ParentSpanId is 64-bit in length and indicates the position of the parent operation in the trace tree.
 When the span is the root of the trace tree, the ParentSpanId is absent.

-### Http Header format
-The `X-B3-ParentSpanId` header must be present on a child span and absent on the root span.
-It is encoded as 16 hex characters.
-For example, a ParentSpanId header might look like: `X-B3-ParentSpanId: 0020000000000001`

 # Flags
 The following flags are reported either in a flag set or separate attributes.